Published 25th August 2020

 What is a Settlement Agreement?

-A settlement agreement (also sometimes referred to as a compromise agreement) is a legally binding agreement between an employee and an employer which typically provides a severance payment from the employer in return for an employee’s agreement not to pursue any claims to an Employment Tribunal or Court.
+A settlement agreement (also sometimes referred to as a compromise agreement) is a legally binding agreement between an employee and an employer which typically provides a payment (sometimes tax-free) from the employer in return for an employee’s agreement not to pursue any claims to an Employment Tribunal or Court.

-If an employee has a complaint or claim against their employer, they may pursue this at the Employment Tribunal.
+If an employee has a complaint or claim against their employer, they could pursue this at the Employment Tribunal.
 On this basis, an employer may try and settle this dispute prior to proceedings beginning in order to stop an employee from making a claim or taking an existing claim any further.
-An employer will usually require that the terms of this agreement are kept confidential regarding details of any severance payment as well as the circumstances surrounding an employee’s employment terminating.
+An employer will usually require that the terms of this agreement are kept confidential including details of any payments as well as the circumstances surrounding the employment terminating.

-A settlement agreement may involve an employer agreeing to pay-out a sum of money or treating an employee unlawfully or both.
-Employers will utilise settlement agreements when they wish to terminate an employment contract on terms that are mutually agreed upon with the employee.
-As such, an amicable exit would be agreed upon and no claims can then arise or be pursued following this.
+A settlement agreement may involve an employer agreeing to pay a sum of money or agreeing to waive previous issues with that employee.
+Employers will also use settlement agreements when they wish to terminate an employment contract on terms that are mutually agreed with the employee; settlement agreements can achieve an amicable exit and no claims can then arise or be pursued following this.

 Where an employer does not want to pursue nor believe it is feasible to pursue what could be a long, drawn-out process, such as a performance review or a full redundancy process, settlement agreements may be utilised.
-Further, where issues surrounding discrimination or grievances arise, an employer may want to circumvent a claim for constructive dismissal and/or discrimination.
+Further, where issues surrounding discrimination or grievances arise, an employer may want to circumvent a claim for constructive dismissal and/or discrimination by settling in advance of issues escalating.

 For a Settlement Agreement to be legally binding it must meet the following criteria: